How Google Analytics Works

 Cookie Manipulation

-Because Google Analytics relies so heavily on cookies, any manipulation of them will result in misinterpretations.
-For example, if a visitor deletes his cookies, he will be seen as a new visitor in his next visit, and all his traffic source information from previous visits will be lost.
+If a visitor deletes the Google Analytics cookies, s/he will be seen as a new user in the next visit, and all information from previous sessions will be lost.

-This also means, though, that if there are multiple users on a computer, they will be seen as the same visitor.
-Also, a visitor using two computers will be seen as two different visitors.
+This also means that multiple users on a computer will be seen as the same visitor.
+Also, a user using two computers or devices will be seen as two different users.

 This is one of many reasons that web analytics reports ought to be viewed as a survey sample and not as concrete fact.